openapi-json-schema-tools/openapi-json-schema-generator/samples/client/3_1_0_unit_test/java/docs/components/schemas/UniqueitemsFalseWithAnArrayOfItems.md

 A class that contains necessary nested
 - schema classes (which validate payloads), extends JsonSchema
+- classes to store validated list payloads, extends FrozenList
+- classes to build inputs for list payloads

 ## Nested Class Summary
 | Modifier and Type | Class and Description |